AVAILABLE JUNE to october

 Winter time is penguin nesting season!
 This is a critical time for the little penguins as they spend more time ashore to find a mate, lay some eggs and raise the chicks.
-To ensure minimal disturbance during this time, WA’s Parks & Wildlife Services closes Penguin Island to the general public but have allowed Rockingham Wild Encounters to conduct strictly managed guided walks as part of our winter cruise program.
-Read on below for full details.
+To ensure minimal disturbance during this time, WA’s Parks & Wildlife Services closes Penguin Island.

 Penguin Island Wildlife Cruise

-Our Penguin Island Wildlife Cruise is only available from June 6 to September 14, 2017 during winter when Penguin Island is traditionally closed for the penguin nesting season.
+The Wildlife Cruise is available from June to October when Penguin Island is traditionally closed for the penguin nesting season.

 Enjoy the scenic highlights of the Shoalwater Islands Marine Park and keep a look out for the wildlife!
 This 60 minute glass bottom boat cruise takes in the ruggedly spectacular coastlines of Penguin, Seal & Bird Islands and takes advantage of the best wildlife spotting opportunities of the day.
 Wild dolphins, rare Australian sea lions, pelican rookeries, and birds of prey are regularly sighted and our friendly crew will get you right amongst the action!